- Office of Global Activities

 Please follow the steps exactly as stated.
 Failure to do so may result in a delay processing your visa.
 Materials listed in Step One must be submitted 8 to 12 weeks before the intended placement start date.

-Compile the following and merge into a zip file and save as lastname_ds-2019_documents.zip.
-Note that you should replace the word "lastname" with your last name (If you don't know how to make a zip file, follow these steps):
+Compile the following documents, merge them into a zip file, and save as lastname_ds-2019_documents.zip.
+Note that you should replace the word "lastname" with your last name (surname or family name).
+(If you don't know how to make a zip file, follow these steps):

-Compile the following and merge them into a second separate zip file and save as lastname_transcript_documents.zip.
-Note that you should replace the word "lastname" with your last name:
+In a second, separate zip file, compile and merge the following documents and save as lastname_transcript_documents.zip.
+Note that you should replace the word "lastname" with your last name (surname or family name).

 Email the two zip files to email@example.com.

-Please review the descriptions of the practice methods and concentrations that U-M uses to organize field placements.
-Once you have read through these descriptions, review the list of available field placements, select three agencies that fit your practice method and practice area interests, and email your top three agency preferences in order to firstname.lastname@example.org along with your goal statement and resume.
+Please review the descriptions of the MSW Program Pathways that U-M uses to organize field placements.
+From the agency list provided to you, select three agencies that fit your pathway interests, and email your top three agency preferences in order to email@example.com along with your goal statement and resume.
 (Though you have already sent your goal statement and resume as a part of Step One you will need to send them again along with the other placement information).
 An example email is written below:

 To Whom It May Concern: